randall-coding/ethereum-api-2.0/README.md

 * Tests created for transaction model and for "basic search" integration.
 Folder spec/models and spec/features.
 Rspec 3.6/Capybara used.
 * New styles added, older styles deleted.
 * Comments cleaned up and made to be concise.
+* Sqlite DB used in development
 * Code is fully functional on my computer / browser (Firefox) and now deployed on Heroku (https://www.randallcoding.com/api/ethereum).

-* Sqlite DB used in development
+###Search example
 ![alt Image example](https://raw.githubusercontent.com/Randall-Coding/Showcase/master/app/assets/images/ethereum1.png)

 ### If you see this message ![alt Image error](https://raw.githubusercontent.com/Randall-Coding/Showcase/master/app/assets/images/ethereum2.png)